sswift1995/HungryHub/README.md

 # HungryHub
 ## Purpose
-A delivery prototype that allows users to order food and get it delivered to their door.
+A delivery prototype app that allows users to order food and get it delivered to their door.
 It's a test app, there isn't any transaction being facilitated or any food delivered.

 ## Built With
 - React - Front-end